-Betterment only charges .25% per year for its baseline price tier, amounting to a fee of mere cents per month while you are building up your portfolio.
+Betterment only charges .25% in fees per year for its baseline price tier, amounting to mere cents per month while you are building up your portfolio.

-Acorns is positioned as the best choice for many millennials looking to dip their toes into the waters of investing, but this doesn’t mean it’s the best choice for you.
-If you can’t afford to fork over $500 right now and start your journey toward full-fledged investing, you might consider putting some money into a savings account instead.
+Acorns is positioned as the best choice for many millennials looking to dip their toes into the waters of investing, but as this review shows it doesn't mean it’s the best choice for you.
+If you can't afford to fork over $500 right now and start your journey toward full-fledged investing, you might consider putting some money into a savings account instead.
 A high yield savings account is usually free and will allow you to grow small amounts of money over time.
 Once you’ve reached a self-imposed threshold–either reaching Weathfront’s $500 minimum or some other savings goal–you can revisit the idea of putting that money in an investment portfolio instead.

 *Note that none of this takes into account the money you already have in your account, slowly (or quickly) growing (or shrinking) because of market changes.
 If your portfolio grows a few bucks and Acorns reinvests it, that effectively adds to your monthly contribution.
 However, until your portfolio grows to be thousands of dollars, your portfolio growth is unlikely to make a noticeable difference to your bottom line month over month.